 - Prime Time - Don't be power dialing at 10:20 am.
 This is the most common time of day for prospects to be in a meeting.
 They are more likely to be at their desks and willing to talk in the early morning, at the top of the hour (from 10 minutes to the hour until 5 minutes after, they are between meetings), at lunch, in the late afternoon, in the early evening, on Monday holidays.
 Check out the article I wrote, Take 3 Hour Lunches, which discusses the day in detail and backs it up with data.

-- BONUS for 2020: Working From Home - Change your style to be a bit more aggressive since everyone else is working from home.
+- BONUS: Working From Home - Change your style to be a bit more aggressive since everyone else is working from home.
 They could be easier to reach or impossible.
 Move on if they are impossible.
 Always research the prospect on LinkedIn as most calls today start with personal banter.
 Know where they are from – "How's the Covid situation in the Bay Area?"

 Just the tip of the iceberg here.
 What outbound calling tips can you offer?
 If they are tip-worthy, I'll add them to the growing list of lead gen tips.